patbl/Skillshare.im/app/views/pages/faq.html.md

 * **Friends.** You're more likely to build relationships with people you meet on Skillshare.im than with people you have private transactions with.
-* **Non-market goods.** Certain things—like career advice or study buddies—are hard to buy.
+* **Non-market goods.** Certain things, like career advice or study buddies, are hard to buy.
 Skillshare.im helps you connect with people who offer these things.
 * **Flexibility.** While in theory you could work longer hours and donate the extra money to charity, this often isn't possible.
 Many people have salaries, or work on schedules set by their employers.